 2) 7 Quizzes will consist of a mixed selection of question types personally created from the topics, terms, and lecture material covered in class.
 The textbook, your notes, study guides and articles will be your assistants.
 These quizzes make up the majority of points earned.
 Though there are no major exams in this class, quizzes will be given in class approximately every 2 weeks.
 You will be notified as to their dates by the professor in class at least 1 week prior to each quiz.
-No make-up exams without documentation of serious illness or other incidents/accidents of a serious nature (ex. accident with injury, or death of close family member).
-However, the lowest scored quiz will be dropped, which would include a missed unexcused quiz.
+No make-up quizzes without documentation of serious illness or other incidents/accidents of a serious nature (ex. accident with injury, or death of close family member).
+However, the lowest scored quiz will be dropped at the end of the semester, which would include a missed unexcused quiz.
 There is no comprehensive final exam.
-Missed Quizzes: No make-up quizzes allowed without doctor’s excuse or other documented events of a serious nature (ex. accident with injury, or death of close family member).
 The instructor is not responsible for missed quizzes or assignments, however, inform me immediately by phone or email if you miss one.
-Make-up quizzes will be given immediately following the student’s return to class with documentation.
+Make-up quizzes will be given immediately following the student’s return to class with adequate documentation.

 3) Read assigned articles on Reserve in the Library (and online).
-At least 7 short articles will be assigned throughout the semester.
-You will take an Article Questionnaire (quiz) at the end of the semester as a part of your Final Exam (“reading and comprehension” true/false type questions relating to the major points of the each article).
+Seven (7) short articles will be assigned throughout the semester.
+You will take an Article Quiz at the end of the semester as a part of your Final Exam (“reading and comprehension” true/false type questions relating to the major points of the each article).

 4) Graded Commentary – Let’s solve U.S. and World problems together!
-Within a special collaborative website (CoWeb), big questions will be asked by the professor for students to tackle (How do we handle immigration? national Health Care?
-Separation of Church & State, strengthen or weaken it?
-Control Capitalism, yes or no? etc.?).
-Students will type in their solutions in the CoWeb website (top of syllabus).
-I’ll be looking for your solutions and the direction the U.S. and its government could take to address these issues.
-Your grading will be based on your quality of thoughts, ideas and research behind your solutions (and thinking sociologically).
+Within a special collaborative website (CoWeb), big questions will be asked by the professor for students to tackle (How do we handle immigration? national Health Care? separation of Church & State, strengthen or weaken it? controls on Capitalism, yes or no? etc.?).
+Students will type in their solutions into the CoWeb website (top of syllabus).
+I’ll be looking for your solutions, and the direction American society and/or the U.S. Government could take to address these issues.
+Your grading will be based on your quality of thoughts, ideas and research behind your solutions (and thinking sociologically), as well as spelling and grammar.
 Further instructions given on the CoWeb site.

 5) I will ask you to perform 1 Sociological Survey.
 I’ll give you a set of questions and instructions to get your interview started (link at top of syllabus).
 You will turn in your responses and analysis of the survey on the date in the syllabus, approx. 2 pages typed (2 ½ max); spelling & grammar will factor into the grade as well.